 What is Somatic Tracking?

-Somatic tracking helps build safety in the body and supports retraining the nervous system– not by trying to “fix” or change sensations, instead by changing how we relate to them and increasing a sense of safety.
-It can also be used for emotions and thoughts, by focusing on the physical sensations associated with the same curious gentle focus.
+Somatic tracking helps build safety in the body.
+It supports retraining the nervous system– not by trying to “fix” or change sensations, instead by changing how we relate to them.
+Rather than controlling or eliminating what we feel, the practice encourages a gentle, curious, compassionate relationship with our experience.

 Key Elements of Somatic Tracking